The MacBook Pro

 Gradients in Cocoa

-CGShadings are a pain, or well, lets just leave it at all of Core Graphics (CG).
-While CG is a heck of a powerful library… It always seems to take an elaborate amount of code (as well as time, if your not yet acquainted with it) to do some of the simplest little things.
-For a discussion on creating gradients with CGShading go here.
+CGShadings are a pain.
+While CG is a heck of a powerful library… It always seems to take an elaborate amount of code (as well as time, if you’re not yet acquainted with it) to do some of the simplest little things.
+For a discussion on creating gradients with CGShading go [here](http://www.cocoadev.com/index.pl?GradientFill).

 cocoa gradient